Kahiin to Hoga

-Plot Summary
+Plot summary

-Kashish, Mahek, Mouli, Kanan and Charu are five Sinha sisters living in Shimla.
+Kashish, Mahek, Mouli, Kanan and Charu are five sisters living in Shimla.
 Their father, Prof. Sinha, is an idealistic college teacher.
 One day, Kashish accidentally hits a car belonging to Sujal Garewal, a rich, young businessman.
 Later, she goes for a job interview to his office.
 She assumes that she will not get the job, but Sujal hires her.
 Sujal works for a business enterprise started by his father, Chetan Garewal, in partnership with close friend/brother-figure Lalit Raheja.
 The Raheja and Garewal families live in the same house.
 Sujal's best friend is Lalit's son, Piyush.
 Sujal has a spoilt and arrogant younger brother, Rishi, who flirts with both Mouli and Mahek.
 Piyush's younger brother, Varun, secretly loves Mahek.

 Kashish and Sujal eventually fall in love with each other as they grow even closer since seeing each other daily at work.
 She writes a love letter to him and leaves it on his desk.
 Rishi, who dislikes Kashish, sees the letter and deliberately puts Piyush's name on it.
 When Piyush sees the letter, he thinks that Kashish likes him and begins to feel the same way for her.
 Lalit and Prof. Sinha decide to get Piyush and Kashish married.
-Meanwhile, Sujal and Kashish verbally declare their love to each other.
+Meanwhile, Sujal and Kashish verbally profess their love for each other.
 Kashish assumes she is about to get engaged to Sujal.
-On the day of the engagement Kashish is shocked to see Piyush as her fiancé.
-But she decides to stay quiet to prevent humiliation of her family.
+On the day of the engagement, Kashish is shocked to see Piyush as her fiancé.
+But she decides to stay quiet to prevent humiliation for her family.
 However, Sujal sees the letter with Piyush's name on it and thinks that Kashish is cheating on him.
 He cuts all ties with her and is heartbroken.

-Meanwhile, Mahek becomes pregnant as a result of her relationship with Rishi, but he flatly denies that he is responsible.
-The Sinha family is embarrassed.
-Sujal, who blindly trusts Rishi, takes his side.
-Prof. Sinha throws Mahek out of the house because of her relationship and pregnancy with Rishi and Varun takes care of her.
-But Mahek is unaware of his love for her.
-Piyush stands by Kashish and her family.
-Seeing this, Kashish asks Piyush to marry her.
-On the day of the wedding, Sujal learns how Kashish's letter to him had reached Piyush.
-He realizes his mistake.
-He goes to Kashish, apologizes and asks her to return to him.
-However, Kashish chooses to marry Piyush and they get married.
+Amidst all this, Mahek gets pregnant with Rishi’s child unbeknownst to everyone.
+The families plan their engagement but in a sudden turn of events, the Sinha family are embarrassed as the pregnancy truth come to light.
+Rishi despises a plan to break the engagement as he only used Mahek.
+Mahek is thrown out the house by Prof Sinha and he cuts all ties with her.
+Varun supports her.